kitnil/awesome/README.md

 - [fabricio](https://github.com/renskiy/fabricio) - Docker deploy automation tool
 - [anki-addons](https://github.com/ankitects/anki-addons) - Source code for some Anki add-ons
 - [anki](https://github.com/ankitects/anki) - Anki for desktop computers
-- [BillCipher](https://github.com/GitHackTools/BillCipher) - Information Gathering tool for a Website or IP address
 - [yamllint](https://github.com/adrienverge/yamllint) - A linter for YAML files.
 - [docker-label-inspector](https://github.com/garethr/docker-label-inspector) - Docker Label Inspector is a tool to help ensure you're providing your Docker images with the metadata they will need out in the wilds of the internet.
 - [conifer](https://github.com/Rhizome-Conifer/conifer) - Collect and revisit web pages.